eiriktsarpalis/typeshape-csharp/docs/core-abstractions.md

 ### Constructor shapes

 While property setters should suffice when mutating existing objects, constructing a new instance from scratch is somewhat more complicated, particularly for types that only expose parameterized constructors or are immutable.
-TypeShape models constructors using the `IConstructorShape` abstraction which can be obtained as follows:
+PolyType models constructors using the `IConstructorShape` abstraction which can be obtained as follows:

 ```C#
 public partial interface IObjectTypeShape<T>